 Congratulations!
 You've made it through 13 years of schooling, and you are finally at University!
+Your course is going well so far, and you're settling in.
 ConquerMaths helped you gain the marks you needed, and perhaps you have chosen a fairly 'non-mathematical' course.
 You may think that the maths intensive part of your life is over, and you are ready for university life.
-However, you may not be anywhere near as prepared as you think.
+However, you may be starting to realise not be anywhere near as prepared as you think.

 Increasingly nowadays, many university subjects outside of full maths degrees require high levels of numeracy and a solid understanding of statistics, particularly for those degrees employing quantitative research and statistical analysis methods.